r-o-b-o-t-o/strapi-azerothcore/README.md

 -   **User**: the MySQL user to connect with.
 Make sure that the user has access to the specified database.
 -   **Password**: the user's password

-You can press the "Test Connection" button to ensure Strapi is able to connect to your database properly.
+You can press the "🔌 Test Connection" button to ensure Strapi is able to connect to your database properly.

 #### SOAP